rohithkumar2027/Campus-Connect/README.md

 **Why this matters:** A student at IIIT Lucknow sees only items, lost posts, and wanted requests from IIIT Lucknow.
 This keeps the experience hyperlocal, relevant, and trustworthy — exactly how a campus community should work.
 And yet, the entire system runs on a single deployment, making it operationally simple and cost-effective to scale to hundreds of colleges.

 > **100+ Indian college domains supported out of the box** — IIITs, IITs, NITs, and more.
-New domains are auto-detected or can be added via [GitHub Issues](https://github.com/Pranilash/Campus Connect-Web/issues).
+New domains are auto-detected or can be added via [GitHub Issues]

 ---